tytydraco/yessleep/out/Theres_a_face_inside_my_pumpkin.md

 “Can you really blame a guy for trying?” he joked.

 I stomped him out with the heel of my boot until there was nothing left but orange pulp.
 I cleaned up what I could and burned the rest of the remains out behind the barn.
 Before crawling into bed, I bandaged my face and arms.
-By the time Cynthia and the boy came home, the scars looked much worse than I remembered.
-Furious reds trailing across me.

-They saw my wounds when they came home the next morning.
+My family saw my wounds when they came home the next morning.
 I tried to tell them what happened.
 Tried to show them the body in the burn barrel.
 But it was gone.

 They immediately called the hospital, explaining that I was having some kind of mental breakdown.